F.N.B. Corporation (FNB)

 We track the long-term change in earnings per share (EPS) for the same reason as long-term revenue growth.
 Compared to revenue, however, EPS highlights whether a company’s growth is profitable.

 For F.N.B.
-Corporation, its two-year annual EPS declines of 5% mark a reversal from its (seemingly) healthy five-year trend.
-We hope F.N.B.
-Corporation can return to earnings growth in the future.
+Corporation, EPS didn’t budge over the last two years, a regression from its five-year trend.
+We hope it can revert to earnings growth in the coming years.

 8. Tangible Book Value Per Share (TBVPS)